ArcaneNova/annadata-backend/CORS-CONFIG.md

 ## Server Configuration

-The application uses a dynamic CORS configuration that adapts based on the environment:
+The application uses an open CORS configuration that allows requests from all origins in both development and production environments:

-- In **development**, all origins are allowed to facilitate local testing and development.
+- All origins are allowed (`Access-Control-Allow-Origin: *`)
-- In **production**, the application can be configured to either:
-  - Allow all origins (current default)
-  - Restrict to specific allowed origins (configurable via environment variables)
+- All standard HTTP methods are supported
+- Common headers are allowed
+- Credentials are supported
+- Preflight requests are cached for 24 hours

 ## Implementation Details